 INTRODUCTION

 If you are looking for specific information on the boats, then go to their pages on the list at the top of the blog where there is more information .
 There is also a general page which covers stories by, and information on, RNPS seamen and their ships.
-And of course a page with the photographs of my father and his shipmates.
+And, of course, a page with the photographs of my father and his shipmates.

 2 comments: